-I read articles that suggest that when gesturing you should keep the gestures in the “strike zone”, from shoulders to waist high.
+I read articles that suggest that you should keep the gestures in the “strike zone” from shoulders to waist high when gesturing.

 • you want to keep gestures above the waist as not to draw attention to the groin region.

 Not using gestures is like a pause in speaking.
-This allows the audience time to reset, absorb and proceed the next thought.
-So feel free to drop your hands to your side as this too can impact a speech message.
+This allows the audience time to reset, absorb and proceed with the next thought.
+So feel free to drop your hands to your side as this, too, can impact a speech message.

 The exception to this rule is if you are being projected on a large screen for the audience to see, then treat the hand gestures like you would in a personal setting.